ITensor/website/docs/cppv3/classes/index.md

         auto i = Index();
         if(!i) println("Index i is default constructed.");

-* `Index(int dim, TagSet tags)`
+* `Index(int dim[, TagSet tags])`

-   Construct an Index with the following fields:
-   - The integer `dim` is the size of the Index (the dimension of the vector space that the Index defines).
+   Construct an Index.
+The integer `dim` is the size of the Index (the dimension of the vector space that the Index defines).
+An Index is assigned a random id that is used to uniquely determine an Index (and indices that are made from copies of that Index).

-   - The TagSet `tags` is a comma seperated string listing the tags for the Index.
+   Optionally, the TagSet `tags` can be specified as a comma seperated string listing the tags that that the Index will have.
+If none is specified, the Index will have no tags and the integer tag (prime level) will be set to 0.

   <div class="example_clicker">Click to Show Example</div>

+      // Create an Index of dimension 2 auto i = Index(2);

+      // Create a different Index of dimension 2 auto j = Index(2);

+      Print(i == j); //prints: false (since their ids are different)

-      // Create an Index of dimension 2 with tags "Site" and "s3" auto s1 = Index(2,"Site,s3");
+      // Create an Index of dimension 3 with tags "Site" and "s1" auto s1 = Index(3,"Site,s1");

+      // Create an Index with dimension 4, tag "x" and integer tag (prime level) 1 auto x = Index(4,"x,1");

 ## Accessor Methods ##